StephenOTT/forms-manager/README.md

 1. ** Convert to modern binary serialization to replace Serialization for Shiro Cache (Using Hz) **
 1. Create a new PrincipalCollection class.
 Dont use SimplePrincipalCollection as it does not have good enough typing...
 1. Create a Mixin Bean support to auto add mixins based on configs
+1. Add Indexes and composite indexes in hz config for Camunda History entities
+1. Remove use of Injecting IMap as a Bean due to potential deadlocks with Eager MapStore loading

 Python execution service: